vtex-apps/store/STORE_BUILDER.md

 VTEX IO created a powerful way to configure the behavior [React](https://reactjs.org/) components yielding the basic building *blocks* for a web app.
-IO **store builder** is a opinionated way to use IO capabilities to quickly build store components that can be reused across VTEX stores and interact seamlessly with it's APIs and existing components.
+IO **store builder** is a opinionated way to use IO capabilities to quickly build store components that can be reused across VTEX stores and interact seamlessly with its APIs and existing components.

 **Blocks** are instances of configured React components that follow a defined contract - or VTEX IO *interface*.
 Blocks can be shared between apps and can contain other blocks.
 They can be used to create simple widgets